miketianchen/MDA_image_captioning/README.md

 git clone https://github.com/UBC-MDS/591_capstone_2020-mda-mds.git
 ```

-5. Sync your S3 bucket as data folder under this repository by typing the following scripts in terminal.、
+5. Sync your S3 bucket as data folder under this repository by typing the following scripts in terminal.

 ```
 cd 591_capstone_2020-mda-mds